North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Along the way you'll encounter breathtaking views, desert wildlife and picturesque moments that you won't forget anytime soon.

 But of course, hiking this long of a distance will have its challenges as well, such as sore feet and tiredness.
-(We have fond memories of Blister care triage on the canyon floor.)
+(We have fond memories of blister care triage on the canyon floor.)

 However, even with these hiccups in mind, the reward of experiencing this natural wonder makes it all worth it!
 If you're interested in taking on this challenge yourself, we can help guide you through every step of the process.